The Seduction of Ingmar Bergman: Background

 Sveriges Radio stipulated that the work had to include a Swedish element.
 Singer Russell Mael told The National, "At first, we obviously thought of cars and Ikea.
 I'm joking.
 But the more profound, more lasting idea – being the film fans we are – was Ingmar Bergman.
 So we hit upon a fantasy situation of him going to Hollywood, which is obviously a lot more universal, too."
 Before starting work on the musical, the Mael brothers decided to refresh their memories by looking at Bergman's films again.
 "We were both really big film fans in university.
 At that time unless you only liked foreign film, and hated American ones, you weren't cool", Ron Mael told The Times.
 "There was a real kind of seriousness to [Bergman].
 He actually addressed big things and was able to frame those in really pure, cinematic ways.
 Now those things are seen as being kind of pretentious.
 Everyone wants to be seen as though they don't care about the big issues."
 Commenting on the suitability of Bergman as the topic of a musical, Russell Mael told a Swedish newspaper, "In a way, he is the least appropriate person for a musical.
 We like the absurdity of it all.
 He was such a deep, intense person and the vast majority of his films are about really deep topics.
 But we did not want to ridicule him, we wanted to do something respectful that Bergman would have been able to appreciate."

 In writing a musical about film making in Hollywood, Sparks were also informed by their own past film projects.
 In the late 1980s and early 1990s, they had spent six years trying to get their film Mai, the Psychic Girl produced.
 Based on a Japanese manga series, the film was at one time supposed to be directed by Tim Burton.
-Although the music had been completed, the film failed to materialise, an experience that coloured their portrayal of the studio head in The Seduction of Ingmar Bergman.
+Although the music had been completed, the film failed to materialize, an experience that colored their portrayal of the studio head in The Seduction of Ingmar Bergman.
 Earlier, Sparks had worked with French director Jacques Tati on Confusion, another film project that remained uncompleted.
 Having had numerous meetings with Tati over the course of a year, they were aware that, like other great European directors, Tati had been wooed by Hollywood: "He showed me a letter from Paramount", Ron Mael recalled.
 "He said: 'Oooh!
 They take me to Hollywood and they have a limousine for me.'
 But it was kind of mocking of the whole similar situation to our fantasy Bergman thing.
 He could see Hollywood for what it was."